MrT3313/CREATE-ELECTRON-FOUNDATION/README.md

 - **Styling:** [`Tailwind`](https://tailwindcss.com/) or `Vanilla CSS`
 - **Database:** [`SQLite`](https://www.sqlite.org/index.html)
 - **ORM:** [`Drizzle ORM`](https://orm.drizzle.team/) (when SQLite is selected)

-## Prerequisites

-To ensure compatibility and smooth development, it's generally recommended to use a Node.js version manager.
-These help you easily switch between Node.js versions as needed for different projects.

-This project makefile management is strongly integrated with [**nvm**](https://github.com/nvm-sh/nvm) and it is recommended that you have it installed on your machine when interacting create-electron-foundation or its scaffolded assets.

 ## Getting Started